Innovimax-SARL/mix-them/README.md

   will generate on standard out a file based on the rule

   Here are the list of rules
-  - 1 : will output file1
+  - 1: will output file1
-  - 2 : will output file2
+  - 2: will output file2
-  - + : will output file1+file2
+  - +: will output file1+file2
-  - alt-line : will output one line of each starting with first line of file1
+  - alt-line: will output one line of each starting with first line of file1
-  - alt-char : will output one char of each starting with first char of file1
+  - alt-char: will output one char of each starting with first char of file1
-  - random-alt-line [seed] : will output one line of each code randomly based on a seed for reproducability
+  - random-alt-line [seed]: will output one line of each code randomly based on a seed for reproducability
-  - join : will output merging of lines that have common occurrence
+  - join [col1] [col2]: will output merging of lines that have common occurrence